Samet195/JsonDB/README.md

 JsonDB
 ======

-*"An alternative to SQLite in JSON Format"*
+"*An alternative to SQLite in JSON Format*"

 This project is still under development.